 Exhibit 2: Share of cinemas using selected pricing dimensions for differentiation

 Source: SP workshop at the UNIC cinema days

-When asking the attendees about their strategic plan for future pricing development, it was revealed that around 89% of the exhibitors think that there is a potential for improving their current pricing.
+Around 89% of the exhibitors think that there is a potential for improving the current cinemas pricing strategy.
 Hence, the majority is aware that there is more potential in a better pricing for their overall business performance.
-After all, the major idea behind a new and more flexible pricing strategy is to give customers the choice of different product segments and skim the willingness to pay of each of them.
+After all, the major idea of a new and more flexible pricing strategy is to give customers the choice of different product segments.
+This way, exhibitors can skim the willingness to pay of each customer segment.

-The attendees discussed the possibilities and opportunities of currently lacking price differentiation and agreed that certain pricing improvements would benefit cinemas and movie-goers alike.
-The following five Pricing improvements were seen as a good start to adapt to the changing needs of movie-goers:
+The attendees discussed the possibilities and opportunities of a current lack in price differentiation and agreed that certain pricing improvements would benefit cinemas and movie-goers alike.
+The following five Pricing improvements were seen as a good start:

 • Make pricing simpler and more transparent